jeffreykegler/old_kollos/notes/design/precedenced.md

 Readers who want to be reminded of how a precedence scheme works should look at the perlop man page.
-In this document what is traditionally called "highest" priority is called the "tightest", and what is traditionally called the "lowest" priority is called "loosest" priority.
+In this document what is traditionally called "highest" priority is called the "tightest" priority, and what is traditionally called the "lowest" priority is called the "loosest" priority.

 In the perlop man page, the priorities (as they are called on that page) are numbered from
 "highest" to "lowest", with 0 being the highest, so that the lowest priority is the highest-numbered.
-That kind of confusion is common in the literature, which is why I have preferred the terms "tight" and "loose" over "high" and "low".
+That kind of confusion is common in the literature, which is why Jeffrey prefers the terms "tight" and "loose" over "high" and "low".

 In this document,